 Prime for Life is a highly effective program designed to help youth and young adults reduce high risk choices in regards to drugs and alcohol.
 This program addresses participants current beliefs, attitudes, perceptions of risk, and motivators.
-This program is available at no cost to Mason, Oceana, Wexford, and Missaukee County residents ages 12-25.
+This program is available at no cost to Mason and Oceana County residents ages 12-25.

 - Age 12-25

 - Making high risk choices that could lead to drug use

 - Experiencing other legal issues related to drug use